This simple chocolate torte, known as mosaic cake, is a homemade classic.

 - 10 ½ ounces tea cookies

-- ½ cup walnuts, finely crushed
+- ½ cup walnuts finely crushed

-- ½ cup hazelnuts, finely crushed
+- ½ cup hazelnuts finely crushed

-- Scant 1 cup dried cherries
+- 1 cup dried cherries

-- Cocoa powder, to dust
+- 1 tablespoon Cocoa powder to dust

-Put the butter, chocolate, and honey into a saucepan and heat over low heat, stirring occasionally, until everything has melted together.
+- Put the butter, chocolate, and honey into a saucepan and heat over low heat, stirring occasionally, until everything has melted together.

-Put the cookies into a food processor or blender and blend until fine.
+- Put the cookies into a food processor or blender and blend until fine.
 Transfer to a mixing bowl.
 Add the walnuts, hazelnuts, and dried cherries.
 Pour over the velvety smooth melted chocolate and fold everything together into a coarse mixture.

-Spoon the mixture into a buttered 8 x 4 x 2 ½ inch loaf pan and push everything down with the back of a spoon.
+- Spoon the mixture into a buttered 8 x 4 x 2 ½ inch loaf pan and push everything down with the back of a spoon.
 Cover and refrigerate for 2 hours.

-Remove from the fridge and leave for at least 30 minutes before serving.
+- Remove from the fridge and leave for at least 30 minutes before serving.
 To serve, run a knife around the edge of the loaf pan to dislodge the cake.
 Place onto a wooden board and turn the cake out.
 Dust with cocoa powder and cut into thin slices.